fabiommendes/craftinginterpreters/book/scanning.md

 <aside name="reporter">

-I had exactly that when I first implemented the original pylox in Java.
+I had exactly that when I first implemented the original jlox in Java.
 I ended up tearing it out because it felt over-engineered for the minimal interpreter in this book.
+The Python version follows suit.

 </aside>